TheM1ddleM1n/LinuxChromeOS/README.md

 apt list --upgradable
 ```

-✅ This ensures your Linux setup is fully up to date with the latest software and security patches.
+✅ This will ensure your Linux setup is fully up to date with the latest software and security patches.

 ---